A little bit of history…

 Almirida is our nearest beach resort.
 Once a small fishing village it is now a lively seaside resort with many delightful tavernas.
 Windsurfers, catamarans & kayaks can be hired by the hour from a French sailing school.
 The beach is sandy and shelves gently, making it ideal for small children.
 There are long sandy beaches all along the North coast – choose your favourite!

-4km away, Amirida Beach can be accessed by foot but it is recommended that guests take to the sweeping roads by car.
+2km away, Amirida Beach can be accessed by foot but it is recommended that guests take to the sweeping roads by car.
 The walk down isn’t so bad, but it’s quite an uphill feat at the end of a long day.
 The beach itself offers crystal clear waters and a range of bars and eateries that open out on to the sand.
 Just one of the bars to be recommended along the front is Francoise’s – the kind of place where menus are dispensed with after your first visit as you immediately settle on a favourite – try the delicious homemade cheeseburger, perfectly seasoned and served with chunky chips.

-As part of our 2019 season offers we provide free drop off and pick up to Almirida beach.
+We provide free drop off and pick up to Almirida beach.
 Please arrange your beach days in advance with us upon arrival.

 The drive down to Scorpion bay is not for the faint-hearted, but if you want to unleash your inner daredevil driving in pursuit of a silent, tucked away shore this could be for you.
 9km away, directions are in your welcome pack.
 When you arrive at the top of a steep track, its time to catch your breath; the sweeping roads and sharp turns are manageable by car, but if you’d rather, you can park your car at the top of the track and take it by foot.
 On arrival behold clear waters with a covered area to take leave of the sun.
 There is also scope to learn to scuba dive at Scorpion Bay.
 This can be organised by Omega Divers who cater for all abilities from complete beginners to experienced divers.